 There are many things Windows as an OS platform does good.
-One of those is manipulation of files and directories.
+One of those is the manipulation of files and directories.
 The user interface is similar for ages, and it’s hard to argue about its intuitive nature.

 If you ever wondered how it works and how to, if the need arises, disable it, make sure to check to continue reading and find out.

-What the “Allow files on this drive to have contents indexed…” refers to?
+What does Allow files on this drive to have contents indexed.. mean?